Julie Collins: Rudd and Gillard governments (2007–2013)

-She successfully held her seat in the 2010 federal election and was sworn in as Parliamentary Secretary for Community Services on 14 September 2010 in the First Gillard ministry.
-In 2011, Collins became Minister for Community Services, Minister for Indigenous Employment and Economic Development, and Minister for the Status of Women in the Second Gillard ministry.
+She successfully held her seat in the 2010 federal election and was sworn in as Parliamentary Secretary for Community Services on 14 September 2010 in the Second Gillard ministry.
+In 2011, Collins became Minister for Community Services, Minister for Indigenous Employment and Economic Development, and Minister for the Status of Women in a reshuffle.
+In 2012, Collins voted for same-sex marriage when Labor politicians were given a conscience vote.
 In 2013, Collins gained additional responsibilities as the Minister for Housing and Homelessness and was promoted to the cabinet in the Second Rudd ministry.
-She remained in these positions until the defeat of the Rudd Government in September 2013.
+She remained in these positions until the defeat of the Rudd government in September 2013.